elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

 -   __F01 Navigation Bar__

     The navigation bar has a consistent look and placement each page supporting easy and intuitive navigation.
 It includes a Logo, and a link to the Home page.
-If the user is not signed in then links are availabe to the Register and Sign in pages.
-If a user is signed in then the links availabe in addition to the Home link are for My Bookings and Sign out; and the active username and a user icon are also displayed.
+If the user is not signed in then links are available to the Register and Sign in pages.
+If a user is signed in then the links available, in addition to the Home link, are for My Bookings and Sign out; and the active username and a user icon are also displayed.

     If the user signed in is the admin user then an additional link of Admin is also shown on the navigation bar.
 This link takes the user to the Django Admin screens where data in the underlying database can be added, retrieved, modified and deleted.